Azure/Azure-Media-Services-Explorer/AllReleaseNotes.md

+Version 4.3.7.0 (July 22, 2019) brings the following features and improvements :

+* Updated the query to get workflow assets for Premium Encoder UI
+* Updated offline documentation

 Version 4.3.5.0 (February 25, 2019) brings the following features and improvements :

 * Corrected file and asset size calculation (now 1 GB = 1000 MB)